Rachel pushed for genetic testing after losing her mum to breast cancer and discovered that she was BRCA2+. She shares her story.

 I had just had my first child Sofia, who was five months old when my mother passed away.
 I felt grateful my mum saw her first grandchild for five months of her life, but as Sofia has grown up I feel awful that she is missing milestones and she isn’t with me to share the special moments.

-A friend had told me about the BRCA gene mutation and I went to see a private doctor, who felt my family history wasn’t that unusual as my mother wasn’t young when she got breast cancer.
+A friend had told me about the BRCA gene fault and I went to see a private doctor, who felt my family history wasn’t that unusual as my mother wasn’t young when she got breast cancer.
 I went away thinking I should not worry about anything further.

 It was around a month later that I read an article online that if you were of Ashkenazi Jewish heritage and had one parent on either side with a history of breast or ovarian cancer you should get tested as you are at a higher risk of developing breast and/or ovarian cancer.
 I went back to my GP and informed him I was Jewish and he immediately referred me to the Royal Marsden to meet with a genetic counsellor.
 The counsellor also said she may not have put me forward if it had not been for my Jewish heritage and I went through with the blood test.